 Your checklist for making a Will

-We've put together a simply checklist to make the process of writing or updating your Will as simple as possible.
+To make the process of writing or updating your Will as simple as possible, we’ve written a handy checklist to help you with your preparation.

-Choose the right service for you.
+You can find a solicitor at the Law Society website (solicitors.lawsociety.org.uk), or you can use a Free Wills service.
 The National Free Wills Network is a more traditional service that involves meeting with or phoning a solicitor, while Bequeathed allows you to make your Will online at a pace that suits you.
-We work in partnership with both these organisations, and we offer a free Wills services.
+We work in partnership with both these organisations.

-2. Decide who will look after your children
+2. Decide who will look after your dependants.

 If you have children under the age of 18, you'll need to make provisions for them.
 This includes naming a legal guardian who will be legally responsible for them after your death.
 You can also decide who will look after your pets.